 Presenter: Kit Weis, M.Ed., MC, ACC

 Kit Weis, Equus coach, former special education teacher and ADA coordinator, and Webster University college professor will guide you through relevant examples and practical suggestions for helping children and young adults who face challenges in executive functioning.
 Take away tips to help manage organization, working memory, initiation, and other higher executive functioning deficits at home and school.

 Parents often want an alternative to medication to treat their child’s ADHD.
 Neurotherapy can be an option.
 Based upon 30 years of research, this intervention teaches participants to re-circuit their brain and gives them control to alleviate symptoms.
-Dr. Rhodes specializes in Brain Based Rehabilitation and is certified in neurological dysregulation and neurofeedback.
+Dr. Shafaie is a professor of child development at Southeast Missouri State University.
+He holds a doctoral degree in psychology.
 Learn about the research that supports this non-chemical based treatment for people with ADHD.

 February 15, 2019 8:00am-4:00pm, 7:30am registration | Restorative Practices: Building a Culture of Community Presenter: Dr. Terry Harris